 It' seems it is tough for some old school commerce entities in cities and counties to grasp what this means what they should be doing in the way of infrastructure, etc.

 The takeaway may be that we're seeing more and more big, old industries replaced by several smaller, more efficient ones," Geidner says.
 "And in some cases, the older industries have been too concerned with a one-for-one replacement.
 That's been a problem for the print industry."

-- Thanks, Jim (3 replies)
+- Shopper-News online (3 replies)

 - Briggs and Military Uniform policy (5 replies)

 - Knox County 2014 State Primary and County General Election Sample Ballot (3 replies)